Michale Graves: Political views

 Graves reportedly agreed to play a private show for the Proud Boys in Washington, D.C., on the afternoon of January 6, 2021, but failed to appear for the show.
 In March, he was listed as a possible witness for the defense by lawyers representing Ethan "Rufio" Nordean who was charged with conspiracy in connection with the January 6 United States Capitol attack.

-In February 2025, an upcoming Graves' show in Pittsburgh was cancelled by the venue after an online backlash made the venue aware that he was an "open member of the Proud Boys."
+In February 2025, an upcoming Graves show in Pittsburgh was cancelled by the venue after an online backlash made the venue aware that he was an "open member of the Proud Boys."
 Graves attempted to move the show but two more venues cancelled for the same reason.
 Soon after, a show in Colorado Springs was cancelled, an offer to headline a Halloween festival in Las Vegas was rescinded and a show in Mansfield, Texas was cancelled.

+In February 2026, Graves had all his upcoming shows in Wales cancelled due to his links with US far-right movement The Proud Boys.
+He was meant to play The Bunkhouse in Swansea, Fuel in Cardiff and Jacs in Aberdare, Rhondda Cynon Taf, at the end of this month.
+According to the tour's promoters, Deadwave Records, the gigs are among a number of his to have been shelved around the UK "to avoid trouble" after "a group of people protested against them".
+As of March 2026 another show from his "God Bless America" tour was canceled.
+The show was a benefit for local veterans, scheduled for April 20, 2026.
+Due to local backlash regarding his role and support of the Proud Boys, the show was canceled.